UPenn-CIT599/financial-report-analysis/project-design.md

 - FinancialData, which holds all the information parsed
 - (DataParser from which this class extends)

+## WordCounter Class
+- Grab a .txt file, then count how many occurrences of each word, input to hashmap

+### Responsibilities
+- Has wordCount HashMap
+- countOfWords() method builds and returns wordCount HashMap

+### Collaborators
+- FinancialData class, where the HashMap can be stored

 ## FinancialData Class
 This Class stores the financial data read from the pdf or url.
 Each object represent 1 quarter result of 1 company.
 It also include a hashmap to store word count read from a company statement / financial statements in order to feed into a Sentiment Analysis class